ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **Re-evaluation of Term Work:**
 Re-Evaluation of Term Work follows the [Computing Science department course policies](https://www.ualberta.ca/computing-science/resources/policy-information/department-course-policies.html).
 Any questions or concerns about marks on a particular assignment must be brought to the attention of the instructor *(not a TA)* within 7 calendar days of its return date.
 After that, we will not consider remarking or re-evaluating the work.
 So do not expect anyone to re-evaluate all the work you did all term long in the hopes of getting a higher final grade.

-However, clerical errors such as incorrectly computing or recording a mark may be raised at any time prior to 2 business days following the final exam.
+However, clerical errors such as incorrectly computing or recording a mark may be raised at any time prior to 2 working days following the final exam.
 It is the student's responsibility to confirm that their term work has been recorded properly.

 <!-- old midterm 3 policy -->